abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 ## EXCLUSION

-Another most useful and powerful feature is excluding the main result found by specifiying path and/or pattern in `-x=` option
+Another most useful and powerful feature is the exclusion from the main result found.
+It's done by specifiying path and/or pattern in `-x=` option